-OCRE actively engages European NRENs to play an important role in aggregating demand and ensuring that institutions across Europe will benefit from volume discounts and adoption funding offered in OCRE.
+OCRE actively engages European NRENs to aggregate demand and ensure that institutions across Europe benefit from the volume discounts and adoption funding offered by the initiative.

-GÉANT recommends NRENs to create a unique web-page on the NREN’s website with a list of their participating institutions and submitting the URL to GÉANT for the tender documents.
-It is the responsibility of the NREN to ensure that this URL is reachable until the OCRE framework ends.
+To this aim, GÉANT recommends that NRENs create a unique web-page dedicated to this with a list of their participating institutions with the URL to be submitted to GÉANT for the tender documents.
+It will remain the responsibility of the NREN to ensure that this URL remains up and running until the OCRE initiative comes to a close.

-The framework agreements will be valid for four years until 2024 and will be signed by GÉANT.
-This ensures availability beyond the OCRE project duration.
+The framework agreements to be signed by GÉANT will be valid for four years until 2024.
+This will ensure continuity beyond the duration of the OCRE project .
 The providers selected in the tenders will become an integral part of the EOSC service catalogue and will be connected to the GÉANT data network and the community’s single sign-on (SSO) systems, bringing them into the heart of the research community’s ICT ecosystem!

-OCRE requires an efficient delivery channel and will, therefore, fold demand into the largest possible groups, by pointing institutions to buyer groups and smaller buyer groups to larger buyer groups.
+OCRE requires an efficient delivery channel and will, therefore, fold demand into the largest possible groups, by pointing institutions towards buyer groups and smaller buyer groups towards larger buyer groups.

 Making the contracts available to the group members (similar to the ‘Referrer’ role in the GÉANT 2016 IaaS tender)